 Ladbroke Grove, located in the Royal Borough of Kensington and Chelsea, is one of West London’s most distinctive districts.
-Known for its cultural diversity, market streets, and music heritage, it also faces the question many London neighbourhoods do: is it safe to live here?
+Known for its cultural diversity, market streets, and music heritage, it also faces the question many London neighbourhoods do: Is Ladbroke Grove Dangerous?

-Met Police data shows most crimes are non-violent, with anti-social behaviour and petty theft being the most common.
-The area benefits from community policing, active neighbourhood watch groups, and good street lighting in main thoroughfares.
+Met Police data shows that the majority of crimes are non-violent, with anti-social behaviour and petty theft being the most common.
+The area benefits from visible community policing, active neighbourhood watch groups, and good street lighting along main thoroughfares, all of which contribute positively to overall safety.

 Read also: Best Neighbourhoods to Live in London